lambdamu/faq/README.md

 ### Security

 * Spring route security
-* JWT not implemented but Spring CSRF is enabled
+* JWT not implemented for this demo but Spring CSRF is enabled
 * Angular route guard
+* PostregSQL user is granted all privileges for the demo (Hibernate DB creation), they should be restricted in a production environment.

 ### Internationalisation support